 This kind of difference can appear:

-Between the total shown in the Budget overview and the sum of individual service lines
+Between the total shown in the budget overview and the sum of individual service lines

 Between invoices, reports, and budget screens